neo3072/DS-AI-ML-Resources/Big Data, Analytics, and IoT Architecture Reference.md

     + Real-time stream
     + Interactive querying
     + Output generated in batches
+    + Data transformations
+    + Aggregations and computation
+    + Data integration and enrichment
+- Data movement and storage
+    + One or more data stores
 - Leverage _big data_ approach
     + Scale out techniques and storage on commodity hardware
         * Historical data/references (_volume_)